QCD Axion Dark Matter in the Dark Dimension: Axions in the dark dimension

 Alternatively, this inequality can be derived by considering axion propagation throughout the entire five-dimensional bulk.
 Combining this with the observational lower bound on the classical QCD axion window, $f_a\gtrsim 10^{8}-10^{9}\, {\rm GeV}$, the QCD axion localized on the SM brane falls within a narrow range for the axion decay constant

-In this context, it's reasonable to consider the QCD axion as the DM candidate, which is the focus of this work.
+In this context, it is reasonable to consider the QCD axion as the DM candidate, which is the focus of this work.
 However, as discussed in \cite{Gendler:2024gdo}, the QCD axion within this range can only contribute a small fraction to the overall DM density.